 This easy-to-use infographic maker lets you choose from more than 100 templates.
 The free plan lets you create only five infographics, but affordable individual and educator plans offering full access to all the tool’s features are available.

-References / Suggested Reading (all available via EBSCO’s Library & Information Science Source™ database):
+References / Suggested Reading (all available via Library & Information Science Source™ from EBSCO):